-RC-6g Setbacks (~~Not applicable in Coastal Zone~~).
+RC-6g Setbacks.
 Development adjacent to the Community Forest boundary shall be setback at least 150 feet, unless this would make the use of the parcel infeasible for its designated purpose.
 However, larger setbacks may be required to prevent exposure to potential hazards and to maintain forest integrity.

-RC-6h Monitoring (~~Not applicable in Coastal Zone~~).
+RC-6h Monitoring.
 Monitoring of forest practices, to ensure consistency with adopted management and harvest plans, shall be carried out as an implementation measure of this Element.
 The general objectives of the monitoring will be to: